 - Carey does not (and is not permitted to) provide any advice to clients in relation to the establishment of a SIPP, transfers in or the underlying investments, nor does it comment in any way on the suitability of a SIPP, the transfers in and investments for an individual's circumstances.
-It did not advise, nor purport to advise, Mr C. - Carey acts as the administrator only of Mr C's SIPP.
-Mr C opened his SIPP and went on to invest on an execution only (i.e. non-advised) basis and this was made very clear in communications with him, the documentation issued to him, and the paperwork he read, signed and agreed to. - CL&P was a non-regulated introducer and as such, it was never suggested to Mr C by Carey Pensions that CL&P was a financial adviser or was authorised to provide advice.
-Mr C was therefore categorised as a direct client of Carey. - Carey did not suggest or recommend the Store First or GAS Verdant investments to Mr C. Carey is not responsible for the performance or current market value of these investments. - Carey acted on Mr C's instructions to establish the SIPP, request the transfers in and specifically to make the investments on his behalf into Store First and GAS Verdant, in the amounts instructed by him. - Carey carried out an internal investment review and due diligence on the intended investments and concluded that these investments were suitable to be held within a UK pension scheme. - Carey undertook due diligence on CL&P and this due diligence did not reveal any reason why Carey should not accept introductions from CL&P, at the time of Mr C's investment.
+It did not advise, nor purport to advise, Mr S. - Carey acts as the administrator only of Mr S's SIPP.
+Mr S opened his SIPP and went on to invest on an execution only (i.e. non-advised) basis and this was made very clear in communications with him, the documentation issued to him, and the paperwork he read, signed and agreed to. - CL&P was a non-regulated introducer and as such, it was never suggested to Mr S by Carey Pensions that CL&P was a financial adviser or was authorised to provide advice.
+Mr S was therefore categorised as a direct client of Carey. - Carey did not suggest or recommend either the Store First or GAS Verdant investments to Mr S. Carey is not responsible for the performance or current market value of these investments. - Carey acted on Mr S's instructions to establish the SIPP, request the transfers in and specifically to make the investments on his behalf into Store First and Gas Verdant, in the amounts instructed by him. - Carey carried out an internal investment review and due diligence on Store First and GAS Verdant and concluded that these investments were suitable to be held within a UK pension scheme. - Carey undertook due diligence on CL&P and this due diligence did not reveal any reason for which Carey should not accept introductions from CL&P, at the time of Mr S's investment.